 Other uses for this medicine

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 Before taking sevelamer,

-- tell your doctor and pharmacist if you are allergic to sevelamer, any other medications, or any of the ingredients in sevelamer tablets or oral suspension.
+- tell your doctor and pharmacist if you are allergic to sevelamer, any other medications, or any of the ingredients in sevelamer tablets or powder for suspension.
 Ask your pharmacist for a list of the ingredients.

 - tell your doctor if you have difficulty swallowing, or have or have ever had stomach or bowel problems including ulcers (sores in the lining of the stomach or intestine), an inflammatory bowel disease, constipation, or have had surgery on your stomach or intestines.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 If you become pregnant while taking sevelamer, call your doctor.

 - you should know that sevelamer may decrease levels of vitamins and folic acid in the body.
 Talk to your doctor to see if you need to take additional amount of these vitamins during your treatment with sevelamer.

 Your doctor may instruct you to follow a low-phosphorus diet.
 Follow these directions carefully.
 Talk to your doctor about foods that contain high amounts of phosphorus.